Jbleezy/BO1-Reimagined/README.md

 * Make it so switching to weapon powerup doesn't take fast switch perk into account
 * Kino: fix noises in dressing room being tied to FPS (could not find in any gsc or csc)
 * Fix zombies making sounds after death
+* Five: fix bug where zombies don't go through traps if a trap is turned on during a thief round and stays on until the beginning of the next round

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)